 Proper Deal Qualification is Key

 The best sales reps I have met are always paranoid about things that could go wrong.
-That’s why they constantly qualify leads throughout the sales campaign.
+That’s why they constantly qualify deals throughout the sales campaign.
 These types of sales reps hardly get bad surprises in the end.

-They slow down the sales process in the beginning and deeply qualify their deals.
+They slow down the sales process in the beginning and deeply qualify deals.
 The deal only turns green when they have positive answers to the following questions: